-The Indiana State Police have an established matrix that establishes their annual salary based on their years of service and rank.
+The Indiana State Police has an established matrix that establishes their annual salary based on their years of service and rank.
 ISP-CVED has budgeted for a percentage of these salaries depending on their percentage of dedication toward this program.
+The matrix was recently updated reference a pay raise which will go into effect on July 1, 2022.

-Troopers (CVEO's) and Motor Carrier Inspectors (MCI's) do not work the average 40 hour work week.
+Troopers (CVEO's) and Motor Carrier Inspectors (MCI's) do not work the average 40-hour work week.
 Troopers work 8.5 hours per day.
 The total hours a Trooper works in one week is 42.5 hours, 42.5 hours a week times 52 weeks, equals 2210 hours per year.
-Divide that by two (2), because they are 50% funded by the grant and the total hours worked on CMV related activities is 1,105.
-Troopers get paid for their one hour lunch break.
+Multiply that by .60, because they are 60% funded by the grant and the total hours worked on CMV related activities is 1,326.
+Troopers get paid for their one-hour lunch break.

 Motor Carrier inspectors report to duty for 8.0 hours per day.
-They do not get paid for their mandatory 30 minute lunch break, which results in them receiving compensation for 7.5 hours a day.
-The total hours a MCI works in one week is 37.5 hours, 37.5 hours times 52 weeks, equals 1950 hours, divide that by two (2), because they are 50% funded and 975 hours a year are worked by one (1) MCI.
+They do not get paid for their mandatory 30-minute lunch break, which results in them receiving compensation for 7.5 hours a day.
+The total hours a MCI works in one week is 37.5 hours, 37.5 hours times 52 weeks, equals 1950 hours, multiply that by .60, because they are 60% funded and 1,170 hours a year are worked by one (1) MCI.

-Maintenance Of Effort (MOE) was estimated by using the regular hourly rate of a one (1) year trooper, which is \$23.62 and adding that to the regular hourly rate of a twenty (20) year trooper, which is \$33.71.
-Once both hourly rate are added up and divided both hourly rates by two (2) it comes to \$28.66.
+Maintenance Of Effort (MOE) was estimated by using the regular hourly rate of a one (1) year trooper, which is \$24.30 and adding that to the regular hourly rate of a twenty (20) year trooper, which is \$34.80.
+Once both hourly rates are added up and divided by two (2) it comes to \$29.55.
 We encourage our non-division inspectors to conduct at a minimum thirty-six (36) regular duty inspections a year and overtime (VIP) inspections do not apply.
-After each inspector conduct thirty-six (36) regular duty inspections for the year, one hundred fifty six (156) inspectors conducts five thousand six hundred sixteen (5,616) inspections.
-Five thousand six hundred sixteen (5,616) inspections multiplied by \$28.66 comes to \$160,954.56.
+If each inspector conducts thirty-six (36) regular duty inspections for the year, with one hundred fifty (150) inspectors, there would be five thousand four hundred (5,400) inspections conducted.
+Five thousand four hundred (5,400) inspections multiplied by \$29.55 comes to \$159,570.